Academic Policies and Procedures

 Reinstatement

 A student who does not maintain continuous enrollment must request reinstatement into the graduate program in which they were matriculated.
-Any student who wishes to apply for reinstatement into his or her program of study may do so with permission from the Graduate Program Director of the relevant program and the Acting Dean of Graduate Studies.
+Any student who wishes to apply for reinstatement into his or her program of study may do so with permission from the Graduate Program Director of the relevant program and the Dean of Graduate Studies.

 Repeating a Course